 Barton Creek Cave is a natural cave in Belize, known as an archaeological site and a tourist destination.
 It is in the Barton Creek area near San Ignacio in the Cayo District.
 Barton Creek Cave is a primarily single-passage resurging stream cave.

 By 2002 a cave survey had been completed by the Western Belize Regional Cave Project, recording a total of 6,400 m (21,000 ft) of passages; dye traces at sinking streams above the cave indicated that there could be a further 6 km (3.7 mi) of cave passages beyond the terminal sumps.
 By 2005, the Xibalba Mapping and Exploration Team had extended the survey to 8 km (5 mi).

-Cahal Pech is a Maya site located near the town of San Ignacio in the Cayo District of Belize.
-The site was a palatial, hilltop home for an elite Maya family.
+Cahal Pech is a Maya site near San Ignacio in the Cayo District of Belize.
+The site was a stately, hilltop home for an elite Maya family.

 Although most major construction dates to the Classic period, evidence of continuous habitation has been dated to as far back as 1200 BCE during the Early Middle Formative period (Early Middle Preclassic), making Cahal Pech one of the oldest recognizably Maya sites in Western Belize.

 The site rests high above the banks of the Macal River and is strategically located to overlook the confluence of the Macal River and the Mopan River.
 The site is a collection of 34 structures, with the tallest temple being about 25 m (82 ft) in height, situated around a central acropolis.